- Location: 516 Mosteiro Alcobaca, Alcobaca

-In Masterio de Santa Maria the Gothic tombs of King Pedro I or Dom Pedro and his beloved Ines de Castro are of great significance.
-The nave featured by transverse arches on quadripartite vaults supported by columns and pillars are amazing.
+In Mysterio de Santa Maria the Gothic tombs of King Pedro I or Dom Pedro and his beloved Ines de Castro are of great significance.
+The nave featured by transverse arches on quadripartite vaults supported by columns and pillars is amazing.
 The Cloisters of Silence is another interesting portion of Alcobaca Monastery with finely sculptured arches.

 The kitchen is remarkable with a route to the Alcoa River.
 Monks used this route to go fishing or cleaning.
 This huge kitchen was perfectly matched with a massive refectory.
 The Salon of Kings with sculptures of Portuguese rulers and relief of King Alfonso’s victory over the Moors are outstanding.

 While touring Alcobaca you might accommodate yourself in Your Hotel and Spa, Pensao Coracoes Unidos, Hotel Santa Maria, and Casa de Madeira.
 The eateries in Alcobaca are ideal places to satisfy your Epicurean needs.
 O’ Telheiro serves the best codfish, chicken and lamb recipes in town.
 Its desserts and wines are also splendid.
 Frei Bernanrdo is famous for its ‘Frango a Pucara’ a local chicken delicacy.
 For snacks, light meals and beer O Capador is the best place to be in.